LeiRui/M4-visualization-exp/README.md

 How to use the bigger BallSpeed dataset (7,193,200 points) as experimented in paper:

-1. First download the raw data "full-game" from [link](https://www.iis.fraunhofer.de/en/ff/lv/dataanalytics/ek/download.html).
+1. Before following the step-by-step guide above, first download the raw data "full-game" from [link](https://www.iis.fraunhofer.de/en/ff/lv/dataanalytics/ek/download.html).
 2. Then update the values of `inPath` and `outPath` in the `src/main/java/org/apache/iotdb/jarCode/ExtractBallSpeedData.java` as the path of "full-game" and the expected path of the ouput "BallSpeed.csv", respectively.
-3. Run `src/main/java/org/apache/iotdb/jarCode/ExtractBallSpeedData.java` to extract "BallSpeed.csv" from "full-game".
+Run `src/main/java/org/apache/iotdb/jarCode/ExtractBallSpeedData.java` to extract "BallSpeed.csv" from "full-game".
-4. Copy the larger "BallSpeed.csv" under `src/main/java/org/apache/iotdb/datasets` to replace the smaller "BallSpeed.csv".
+3. Copy the larger "BallSpeed.csv" under `src/main/java/org/apache/iotdb/datasets` to replace the smaller "BallSpeed.csv".
-5. Run `prepare-all-big.sh` instead of `prepare-all.sh` in the step-by-step guide above.
+4. In `src/main/java/org/apache/iotdb/bash`, rename `prepare-all-big.sh` to be `prepare-all.sh`, and follow the step-by-step guide to finish experiments.

 ---

 How to use the bigger MF03 dataset (10,000,000 points) as experimented in paper:

-1. First download the raw data "DEBS2012-ChallengeData.txt" from [link](https://ftp.mi.fu-berlin.de/pub/debs2012/).
+1. Before following the step-by-step guide above, first download the raw data "DEBS2012-ChallengeData.txt" from [link](https://ftp.mi.fu-berlin.de/pub/debs2012/).
 2. Then update the values of `inPath` and `outPath` in the `src/main/java/org/apache/iotdb/jarCode/ExtractMF03Data.java` as the path of "allData.txt" and the expected path of the ouput "MF03.csv", respectively.
-3. Run `src/main/java/org/apache/iotdb/jarCode/ExtractMF03Data.java` to extract "MF03.csv" from "allData.txt".
+Run `src/main/java/org/apache/iotdb/jarCode/ExtractMF03Data.java` to extract "MF03.csv" from "allData.txt".
 4. Copy the larger "MF03.csv" under `src/main/java/org/apache/iotdb/datasets` to replace the smaller "MF03.csv".
-5. Run `prepare-all-big.sh` instead of `prepare-all.sh` in the step-by-step guide above.
+5. In `src/main/java/org/apache/iotdb/bash`, rename `prepare-all-big.sh` to be `prepare-all.sh`, and follow the step-by-step guide to finish experiments.